 This 40-foot rolling TV studio/classroom includes a complete professional quality HD video production control room and seven cameras.
 This truck is used to teach multi-camera television production such as sports events, musical concerts, and awards shows.
 “The Truck” averages about 30 live productions each fall and spring semester and provides the students with a substantial amount of hands-on experience.

 This room has been built to exacting specifications provided by the makers of Autodesk Maya software, which is our primary digital animation tool.
 The desktop workstations include curved, super-wide work-screens driven by high speed CPUs.
 Rendering is accomplished with a separate render farm that services the entire lab at blinding speeds.
 Rendering can be accomplished in a fraction of the time done on a standard workstation.
 The room includes a Sony laser projector with fantastic image fidelity that approaches theatrical projection quality.
-Adjacent to this room is a small Stop-Motion Animation Lab that includes a multi-plane animation stand.

 Media Arts Lab

 This is a playground for nurturing innovation and creative thinking with media technology.
 This lab is designed to encourage interdisciplinary work with both new and old technologies.
 The lab is currently geared up with a variety of virtual reality systems, motion capture gear for animation, game design stations, and foley materials (sound effects).